You want smart political talk without the meltdowns?

 He was just playing awful.

-They wanted him to throw the ball more when they were a run first team, and it didn't work out.
+They wanted him to throw the ball more when they were a run-first team, and it didn't work out.

-He wasn't he wasn't a classic dropback passer.
+He wasn't a classic dropback passer.

-They wanted him to stay in the pocket, and it didn't work out for him, and and he just progressively got worse.
+They wanted him to stay in the pocket, and it didn't work out for him.

-They made coaching changes.
+He made coaching changes.

 This happens in the NFL all the time.